‘Dragon Ball Super’ Episode 75-77 Leaks Tease Bulla’s Birth, A Stoned Goku, Frieza, Cell, Evil Buu Cameos, And More

 If there was anything that the last few episodes of Dragon Ball Super proved, it was the fact that its filler episodes could still be extremely entertaining.
-Over the last month, the anime has aired its best fillers to date, which included scens of high-stakes battles, crossovers and nods to classic Dragon Ball moments.
+Over the last month, the anime has aired its best fillers to date, which included scenes of high-stakes battles, crossovers and nods to classic Dragon Ball moments.
 With the Universe Survival Arc set to begin on February 5, the next couple of weeks are set to feature the last few fillers of the anime, and if the summaries for Episodes 75-77 are any indication, it would seem that the upcoming episodes would be extremely compelling.

 Popular Dragon Ball Super source @Herms98 has released the official summaries of DBS Episodes 75-77, translated from Japanese publication Newtype magazine.
 While the teasers were very brief, they did contain significant clues about what would be happening in the anime within the next few weeks.
 So far, longtime fans of the franchise have received the information very well, with avid DB aficionados lauding Toei Animation for effectively generating hype for Dragon Ball Super‘s next few episodes.